bschwand/filament_winder/README.md

      negative values corresponds to CCW.
      The tow winding angle as specified by the -a command-line argument, is the angle between the horizontal (i.e. along the axis of the tube being wound) and the filament.

+  If you want instead to wind the filament on top of the mandrel, this can be accomplished by swapping direction of the Y axis and Z axis.
+The generated path is the same but the device needs to be configured so that positive Y coordinates make the mandrel roll away from the head, and positive values correspond to Z turning CCW and negative turning CW. (this was not tested yet though but it should be correct)

 ## Roadmap